 Born into a prominent New York City family in 1943, Robert Durst eventually carved out a distinct reputation for his connection to suspicious and sinister activities.
 In 1982, his young wife, Kathleen, disappeared, and in 2000, his longtime friend Susan Berman was found dead.
 Durst was arrested for the 2001 death of a Texas man, but despite admitting to dismembering the body, he was acquitted of murder.
 In 2015, after new evidence surfaced from the HBO documentary The Jinx: The Life and Deaths of Robert Durst, the eccentric millionaire was arrested and charged with the murder of Berman.

-Robert Alan Durst was born on April 12, 1943, in New York City.
-His grandfather came to the United States from Austria in 1902, with few possessions and even less money.
+Robert Alan Durst was born on April 12, 1943, in New York City, to Bernice and Seymour Durst.
+His grandfather Joseph came to the United States from Austria in 1902, with few possessions and even less money.
 By 1915, the Durst patriarch had saved enough money to buy his first New York property, and in 1927 he incorporated the Durst Organization.

-Durst’s father carried on and expanded the family business, making a name for the family in the real estate world.
-In 1950 his mother, Bernice, fell from the roof of the family's home and died, marking the first tragedy of Durst’s life.
+Seymour Durst carried on and expanded the business, making a name for the family in the real estate world.
+In 1950, Bernice fell from the roof of the family's home and died, marking the first tragedy of young Durst’s life.
 While newspapers at the time stated that Bernice had become disoriented by medication she was taking for asthma, rumors of suicide were prevalent.